maanst/forking-workflow-exercise/cauliflower_tacos.md

 This recipe is taken as an example from https://github.com/sinker/tacofancy/blob/master/full_tacos/cauliflower_tacos.md.

-We are avid meat eaters, but these vegetarian tacos are one of our go-tos in Peru.
+We are avid meat eaters, but these vegetarian tacos are one of our go-to's in Peru.
 If you can make the pickles with Peruvian aji amarillo, please do.

 - Roasted cauliflower